 Thank you for your interest in pursuing graduate study at the University of Illinois!

 Below is a list of frequently asked questions from graduate applicants in French or Italian.
-Please take a moment to look them over, and if you do not find the answer to your question here, you should contact our Director of Graduate Studies.
+Please take a moment to look them over.
+You can also consult our Graduate College's Application FAQ.

 1. Do I need to take the GRE?